vmware-tanzu/community-edition/docs/site/content/docs/latest/velero-config.md

 ## Usage Example

-This walkthrough guides you through an example disaster recovery scenario that leverages the Velero package.
+This example guides you through an example disaster recovery scenario that leverages the Velero package.
 You will deploy a stateless workload, create a backup, delete the workload, and restore the workload from the backup.

-### Before You Begin

-You must deploy the Velero package, for more information see [Packages Introduction](packages-intro.md).

-### Procedure

 1. Download the Velero CLI from the GitHub [releases](https://github.com/vmware-tanzu/velero/releases/latest) page.
 The following steps assume you have installed Velero into your PATH.